mattcarlotta/react-starter-kit/README.md

 - jest.json: jest config.
 - server.js: an express configuration to serve production assets.
 - webpack.config.js: a single webpack environment based config.
-</code></pre>

 </details>
 <br />

+By default, any directories within `src` are aliased (`~`).
+This means that you can refer to root files or directories by using the `~` symbol followed by a child file or directory name.
+For example, `~reducers`, refers to the root `reducers/index.js` file, while `~reducers/Messages` refers to the child `reducers/Messages/index.js` file.
+This allows for rapid development when referring to root-level directories within src as it eliminates the hassle of specifiying relative paths (like `../../../../../../../reducers`) to the directory!

 ## Packages Incorporated

-To see the latest package versions, please check out the <a href="https://github.com/mattcarlotta/react-starter-kit/blob/master/package.json#L89-L187">package.json</a>.
+To see the latest package versions, please check out the [package.json](package.json).
 If you run into any issues, please fill out an issue report <a href="https://github.com/mattcarlotta/react-starter-kit/issues">here</a>.

 <details>
 <summary>Click to expand brief overview of packages</summary>